yasirbhutta/yasirbhutta.github.io/html-css/docs/css-text-styling.md

 4. The menu should have a background color.
 5. On hovering over a menu item, change the background color and text color.

+You can find the finished example on [GitHub](https://yasirbhutta.github.io/html-css-examples/posts/menu-using-css/index.html) (see also the [source code](https://github.com/yasirbhutta/html-css-examples/blob/main/posts/menu-using-css/index.html).

 [Click here for the solution](../posts/navigation-menu-using-css.md)

 ## Key Terms